-While the current focus remains on the HGZ project, the Company also has the JORC compliant inferred resource of 24Mt @ 1.0g/t of Au for 795,000 ounces at the Mixing Zone.
-(ASX Release 24 November 2011: Crater Mt - Initial Resource Estimate) (This information was prepared and first disclosed under the JORC Code 2004.
-It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported).
-Anticipated positive cash flow from mining the HGZ will be channelled into further testing of the Mixing Zone and into evaluating the porphyry copper-gold potential.
-See the Appendix for background information on the Crater Mountain Project.
+While the current focus remains on the HGZ project, there remains excellent potential to increase the current JORC compliant resource of 24Mt at 1.0 g/t Au for 790,000 ounces at the Mixing Zone project at Crater Mountain (refer ASX Release of 24 November 2011: "Crater Mt - Initial Resource Estimate".
+This information was prepared and first disclosed under the JORC Code 2004.
+It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last reported.
+The Company is not aware of any new information or data that materially affects the information contained in that ASX release.
+All material assumptions and technical parameters underpinning the resource estimate continue to apply and have not materially changed).